yuanyelele/mustupid_pitchgram/README.md

 License: GNU GPLv3

-Pitchgram is like a spectrogram, but to draw pitches (cents actually) in realtime.
+Pitchgram is like a spectrogram, but draws pitches (cents actually) in realtime.
 It uses an autocorrelation pitch detection algorithm called YIN.
 Could also be used as an instrument tuner.